Blacks and Whites' Carnival: Establishment

-It wasn't until the mid-1920s when the actual celebration was acquiring its corpus, which merge other instances, dates and places, giving it a more urban and inclusive style.
+It wasn't until the mid-1920s that the actual celebration acquired its corpus, which merge other instances, dates and places, giving it a more urban and inclusive style.
 On 6 January 1926, senior students from the high schools and the University of Nariño decided to participate actively in the party, choosing as his queen to Romelia Martinez, and go out through the streets dressed in carnival costumes and dancing to the regional music.
-That was the first real Parade not of traditional Epiphany but Whites' Day.
+That was the first real Parade, not for the traditional Epiphany,` but Whites' Day.